New Plumbing Coupons: Click Here to View Current Discounts

 • Faster recovery: Natural gas heats water twice as fast as electricity does.
 Because of that, you have less waiting time for cold water to heat up.
 It also means you might be able to go with a smaller tank, which saves space and money.

 • Cheaper to operate: Energy costs do fluctuate.
 However, natural gas is typically cheaper than electricity, so you’ll probably have lower energy bills.
+Still, operating cost depends on local utility rates, system efficiency, and the type of unit you choose.

 • More compact: Natural gas water heaters have a more compact design than electric water heaters.
 Since water heater tanks take up significant space, this can be a big deal, especially in small homes and homes without basements.